Saitama International Bonsai Academy

 Profile:

-He studied under Motosuke Hamano, the 1st generation owner of the Toju-en Garden and opened his own garden in 1977.
+The garden owner Teruo Kurosu studied under Motosuke Hamano, the 1st generation owner of the Toju-en Garden and went on to open shosetsu-en garden in 1977.

 He cultivates bonsai trees under the theme of the “Beauty of Space.”